Cracks in Tongue - Causes & Treatment for Fissured Tongue

 1. Causes of Tongue Crack

-The number, depth and size of these cracks differs from person to person, and sometimes they can look like a serious condition.
+The number, depth and size of these cracks differ from person to person, and sometimes they can look like a serious condition.
 Generally, though, it is not.

 Doctors and dentists insist that the condition does not pose a health risk and can be controlled by a healthy oral care regimen.